Controversial head of Voice of America resigns hours after President Biden takes office

 One VOA journalist said Pack’s resignation triggered “sighs of relief and cheers” among employees.

-“Most if not all of us are celebrating Pack’s resignation as the first step towards a return to normalcy,” the journalist said, speaking on condition of anonymity because she isn’t authorized to comment.
+“Most if not all of us are celebrating Pack’s resignation as the first step toward a return to normalcy,” the journalist said, speaking on condition of anonymity because she isn’t authorized to comment.

-She said she was among a number of staff members who are hopeful that the director and deputy director appointed by Pack, Robert Reilly and Elizabeth Robbins, would soon follow Pack out the door.
+She said she was among a number of staff members who are hopeful that the director and deputy director appointed by Pack, Robert Reilly and Elizabeth Robbins, respectively, would soon follow Pack out the door.
 “They must be removed immediately or the damage to the credibility of the VOA brand will be permanent,” she said.

 Pack swept aside top managers of USAGM and the directors of the agencies under his supervision, replacing them with a cadre of conservative appointees.
 Reilly and Robbins have been on the job for just the past month.

-It’s not clear if Pack’s appointees, including those on supervisory boards, will be replaced by Biden.
+It’s not clear whether Pack’s appointees, including those on supervisory boards, will be replaced by Biden.

 He also declined to renew the expiring visas of foreign journalists who work for VOA, saying that they had not been properly vetted and suggesting the agency was harboring foreign spies.

-According to a whistleblower complaint filed on Tuesday in behalf of former employees, Pack used about $2 million in taxpayer funds to hire a law firm to compile personnel dossiers on some of the managers he targeted for removal.
+According to a whistleblower complaint filed Tuesday on behalf of former employees, Pack used about $2 million in taxpayer funds to hire a law firm to compile personnel dossiers on some of the managers he targeted for removal.
 The dossier were developed to support his decision to replace them, the complaint said.

-Earlier this month, more than two dozen VOA employees objected to a directive, apparently from Pack, to broadcast a speech by outgoing secretary of state Mike Pompeo at the agency’s headquarters in Washington.
+Earlier this month, more than two dozen VOA employees objected to a directive, apparently from Pack, to broadcast a speech by Mike Pompeo, the outgoing secretary of state, at the agency’s headquarters in Washington.
 The employees said the mandate to carry the speech from a political appointee amounted to government “propaganda” — the very thing VOA was established to counter in countries abroad.
 They demanded the resignations of Reilly and Robbins.

 Reilly did not allow reporters to question Pompeo at the event.
 He later demoted the agency’s White House correspondent, Patsy Widakuswara, after as she fired questions at Pompeo as he was leaving the building.